Kenshiki Labs

 • Registry merge: confirmed, declared-only, discovered-only, and conflict relationships in one authority map with O(1) concept lookup

-What Kura Proves
+What Kura Makes Inspectable

 Every chunk carries an immutable attribution chain: embedding authority, egress policy, and pipeline run attestation.
 Un-attributed chunks are structurally impossible — enforced by database constraints, not application logic.